Ed1123/100-days-of-code/r2-log.md

 **Today's Progress**: Getting informed in my videoconference software options for a personal projects with my mom who is a teacher.
 I also resume my course with the common_substring problem.
 As I said before, I looks overwhelming and it is a little bit yet, but I'm facing it.
 Now I'm reading for help in the discussions forums and find a link to a Quora article that seems have some pretty good insights for my understanding of the solution.
 It's enough for today, though.
 I feel I'm still recovering and I don't feel like doing it all today.
 At least I resume it.

 **Thoughts:** I'm feeling with no that much energy.
 I feel like I'm still recovering.
 I'm moving forward, though. :slightly_smiling_face:

+### Day 33: May 27, 2020 (Coding common_substring)

+**Today's Progress**: The Quora article was clear enough to realize how to apply binary search in the problem.
+With that help, I have 80% of the code finished.
+I need to implement a simple hash table.
+I think I'm gonna use a class for that.
+Tomorrow I'll see.

+**Thoughts:** Not that good of a start but I manage to move the most that I could.
+Feeling ok, but I feel I'm still recovering slowly.